megvii-research/video_analyst/docs/DEVELOP/SOT_CONFIG.md

   - train.track.optim.optimizer.SGD.lr_policy
   - L172: _"max_epoch": 19_

+### How to modify the minibatch size

+- Modify the value in YAML
+  - train.track.data.minibatch
+  - L89: _minibatch: &MINIBATCH 32_

+Note that the number of iterations is determined as follows: #iterations = _nr_image_per_epoch // minibatch

-### How to modify the nmber of image pairs of each epoch
+### How to modify the number of image pairs of each epoch

 - Modify the value in YAML
   - train.track.data.nr_image_per_epoch